mankicky3/hh-project-11ty-starter-kit/src/pages/styledemo.md

 ---
-title: "Hello World"
+title: "Style Demo"
 description: 'A demo of the "Page" template and kitchen sink sample of styled elements.'
 ---

-> Credit for the kitchen sink elements to the ["Just the Docs"](https://github.com/pmarsceill/just-the-docs) project by [pmarsceill](https://github.com/pmarsceill).
+> Credit for the kitchen sink elements to the ["Just the Docs"](https://github.com/pmarsceill/just-the-docs) project by [pmarsceill](https://github.com/pmarsceill), and to the original author of the starterkit.

+# Introduction

+Most of your time on this project will be spent

 # Header 1